 Under Assembly Bill 540 (AB540), you may be exempt from paying non-resident tuition if you have attended a combination of elementary and/or secondary schools in California for a total of three years AND received a California high school diploma or its equivalent, such as a GED or passing the high school proficiency exam (CHSPE).
 If you are qualified, please complete the AB540 form and submit it by fax (650) 306- 3113, by mail, or in-person.
 Obtain the form from our web site: www.canadacollege.edu/forms, or from the Admission and Records office.

 This law does not apply to non-immigrant students such as F, H, or J, visa holders.

-This law does not change or grant residency status; it exempts students from non-resident tuition only.
+This law does not change or grant residency status; it exempts students from non-resident tuition.

 There is no time limit on how far in the past the student might have attended and graduated from a California high school.

-The students who meet the exemption requirements are not eligible for any state-funded programs awards such as Extended Opportunity Program and Services (EOPS), or Board of Governors Fee Waiver (BOGFW).
+The students who meet the exemption requirements may be eligible for any state-funded programs awards such as Extended Opportunity Program and Services (EOPS), or Board of Governors Fee Waiver (BOGFW).
 U.S. Citizens or legal residents may qualify for federal aid.

 The information submitted to the College will remain confidential.